-- 247. YouTube is a platform where users can post, share, view, and comment on videos related to a vast range of topics.
-The platform became available publicly in December 2005 and was acquired by Google in 2006. - 248.
-YouTube reports that today it has over 2 billion monthly logged-in users.285 Even more people use YouTube each month because consumers do not have to register an account to view a video on YouTube.
-As a result, anyone can view most content on YouTube-regardless of age. - 249.
-Users, whether logged in or not, watch billions of hours of videos every day.286 - 250.
+- 248. YouTube is a platform where users can post, share, view, and comment on videos related to a vast range of topics.
+The platform became available publicly in December 2005, and was acquired by Google in 2006. - YouTube reports that today it has over 2 billion monthly logged-in users.
+281 Even 249. more people use YouTube each month because consumers do not have to register an account to view a video on YouTube.
+As a result, anyone can view most content on YouTube-regardless of age. - Users, whether logged in or not, watch billions of hours of videos every day.282 250. - 251.
 Users with accounts can post their own videos, comment on others, and since 2010 express their approval of videos through "likes."
-287
+283 - Beginning in 2008 and through today, YouTube has recommended videos to 252. users.
+284 Early on, the videos YouTube recommended to users were the most popular videos across the platform.
+285 YouTube admits "[n]ot a lot of people watched those videos[,]" at least not based on its recommendation.286 - 253.
+Since then, YouTube has designed and refined its recommendation system using machine learning algorithms that today take into account a user's "likes," time spent watching a video, and other behaviors to tailor its recommendations to each user.287 - 254.
+YouTube automatically plays those recommendations for a user after they finish watching a video.
+This feature, known as "autoplay," was implemented in 2015.
+YouTube turns

-285 YouTube for Press, YouTube, https://blog.youtube/press/ (last visited Dec.
+281 YouTube for Press, YouTube, https://blog.youtube/press/ (last visited Dec.
 8, 2022).
-286 Id.